-Some chiropractors are using the "PSc.D." credential without requiring their patients to join a private membership association.
-Most of these are offering the NutriMost Ultimate Fat Loss System, which I have described elsewhere .
+Some chiropractors have used the "PSc.D." credential without requiring their patients to join a private membership association.
+Most of these were offering the NutriMost Ultimate Fat Loss System, which I have described elsewhere .

 The "PSc.D." credential and the claims made for private membership associations have considerable potential for harm: